 31. Denali National Park, Alaska

-The number 31 on our list of National Parks in the USA, Denali National Park is a United States national park in Alaska.
+The number 31 on our list of National Parks in the U.S.A, Denali National Park is a national park in Alaska.
 It has the tallest mountain, Mount McKinley (Denali), and more than 25% of North America’s wild brown bears live there.
-The park also includes Denali Lake, which is the largest high-elevation lake in North America north of Mexico with over 100 miles long shoreline.
+The park also includes Denali Lake, which is the largest high-elevation lake in North America north of Mexico with over 100 miles of long shoreline.

 32. Mammoth Cave National Park, Kentucky

 The number 32 on our list of National Parks in the U.S.A, Mammoth Cave National Park is a National Park that straddles the border of Kentucky and Tennessee.
 It is one of the largest cave systems known in North America, with more than 400 miles (640 km) of passageways including limestone formations and underground rivers.
 Mammoth Cave’s extensive system includes vast areas under water as well as the high ground above it—the park covers over 618 square miles (1,619 sq km).
 The caves were formed from karst topography created by the dissolving sandstone beds into sinkholes, solutional fissures, disappearing streams, caverns, and passages within Earth’s crust.

 What to do in Mammoth Cave National Park?